leogx9r/DiscordCrypt/TECHNICALITIES.md

 Encryption and decryption follows [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL)'s
     method of deriving keys.

-A random 64-bit salt is generated and is used in conjunction with an SHA-256 based PBKDF
+A random 64-bit salt is generated and is used in conjunction with a `KMAC` to generate a unique
-    over 1000 rounds to generate a unique [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector) and
+    [Initialization Vector](https://en.wikipedia.org/wiki/Initialization_vector) and
     a derived encryption key.